erwincarlogonzales/mldetection-android-firebase/draft.md

 ## 🎯 **Research Impact & Significance**

-This dissertation project fundamentally challenges the widely-accepted belief that AI assistance universally improves human performance.
+This project fundamentally challenges the widely-accepted belief that AI assistance universally improves human performance.
 Through rigorous empirical analysis of 280 controlled experiments, this research reveals that **context-dependent factors determine when AI helps versus when it hurts human performance**.

 ### **Core Research Question**
 > *"Does AI assistance always improve human performance in object detection tasks?"*